TelemetryHarbor/harbor-docs/docs/data-ingestion/javascript.md

 1. Import the axios library
 2. Set up the API endpoint and your API key
-3. Create an array of objects, each containing sensor data
+3. Create an array of objects, each containing ship data
 4. Send a POST request to the batch API endpoint
 5. Log the response or handle any errors